BrandenEK/BlasII.AutoSplitter/README.md

 Should be 1 while in game and on the menu, 0 while loading.
 Prie Dieu animation is included in load.

 ### mainRoom
 Go back and forth between some of these known room values.
-It should be the second one.
-Make sure it is not reset in Z1045
+It should be the first and second one.
+One is zeroed in Z1045 and the other is zeroed in Z2501.
 - City: 0x4D00F414
 - Left: 0x4D00F4B1
 - Right: 0x4D00F411